pytools4dart/pytools4dart/docs/user_guides/04_plots.md

 This notebooks shows the several ways of adding plots to a simulation.
 Indeed, there aer three ways of adding plots that will depend on the objective:

-  1. fast and user-friendly interface: `add.plot`.
+  - fast and user-friendly interface: `add.plot`

    - pros: easy for common options
    - cons: limited to certain parameters, not addapted for more than a thousand plots (10 s)

-  2. raw interface: `core.xsdobjs['plots'].Plots.add_Plot()`
+  - raw interface: `core.xsdobjs['plots'].Plots.add_Plot()`

    - pros: all parameters accessible
    - cons: not addapted for more than a thousand plots (10 s.)

-  3. plots file:
+  - plots file:

    - pros: addapted for large number of plots, accelerates DART mockup generation (much faster than with `plots.xml`)
-   - cons: limited to certain parameters.
+   - cons: limited to certain parameters, although most are available